gvwilson/sys-tutorial/src/http/index.md

     -   `Content-Type`: [%g mime_type "MIME type" %] of data (e.g., `text/plain`)
 -   From now on we will only show interesting headers

+## Exercise {: .exercise}

+1. Add header called `Studying` with the value `safety` to the `requests` script shown above.
+    Does it make a difference to the response?
+    Should it?

+1. What is the difference between the `Content-Type` and the `Content-Encoding` headers?

 ## When Things Go Wrong

 [%inc get_404.py %]